greggelong/qbasic-and-qb64/README.md

     x1 = radius * Cos(ar * 2)
     y1 = radius * Sin(ar * 2)

     Line (x + xoff, y + yoff)-(x1 + xoff, y1 + yoff), 13
     PSet (x + xoff, y + yoff), 6

 Next angle

 '''

+I have made a high res version on a 600,600 screen

+it will cycle through the multipliers from 2 to 35 when you press a button

+I have incluced the .exe as well